AnirudhhaU/cryptonite_taskphase_anirudhha/Comprehending Commands/Removing File.md

 # Removing files

 ## Procedure
-I started Removign files and after connecting to pwn college through ssh Then i typed `ls` then to delete file i typed `rm delete_me` and the i typed `/challenge/check`
+I started Removing files and after connecting to pwn college through ssh Then i typed `ls` then to delete file i typed `rm delete_me` and the i typed `/challenge/check`